horovod/horovod/docs/conda.rst

 There are a few things worth noting about the dependencies.

-1. Even though I have installed the NVIDIA CUDA Toolkit manually I still use Conda to manage the other required CUDA components such as cudnn and nccl (and the optional cupti).
+1. Even though I have installed the NVIDIA CUDA Toolkit manually I still use Conda to manage the other required CUDA components such as :code:`cudnn` and :code:`nccl` (and the optional :code:`cupti`).
-2. I use two meta-pacakges, cxx-compiler and nvcc_linux-64, to make sure that suitable C, and C++ compilers are installed and that the resulting Conda environment is aware of the manually installed CUDA Toolkit.
+2. I use two meta-packages, :code:`cxx-compiler` and :code:`nvcc_linux-64`, to make sure that suitable C, and C++ compilers are installed and that the resulting Conda environment is aware of the manually installed CUDA Toolkit.
 3. Horovod requires some controller library to coordinate work between the various Horovod processes.
 Typically this will be some MPI implementation such as `OpenMPI`_.
-However, rather than specifying the openmpi package directly I instead opt for `mpi4py`_ Conda package which provides a cuda-aware build of OpenMPI (assuming it is supported by your hardware).
+However, rather than specifying the :code:`openmpi` package directly I instead opt for `mpi4py`_ Conda package which provides a CUDA-aware build of OpenMPI.
 4. Horovod also support that `Gloo`_ collective communications library that can be used in place of MPI.
 I include cmake in order to insure that the Horovod extensions for Gloo are built.